-- Sling/Immobilizer should be worn at all times unless you are doing your exercises as instructed. - Sling will be worn for 6 weeks post op unless otherwise instructed. - Exercises remove sling 3 times daily for hand, wrist, elbow and pendulum range of motion exercises.
+- Sling/Immobilizer should be worn at all times unless you are doing your exercises as instructed. - Sling will be worn for 6 weeks post op unless otherwise instructed. - Exercises- remove sling 3 times daily for hand, wrist, elbow and pendulum range of motion exercises.
 Wiggle your fingers frequently (every 1-2 hours).

 - Until you resume more normal activity, work at pumping your ankles frequently (every 1-2 hours).
 This helps with circulation and preventing blood clots from forming.
 Also elevate your legs when sitting. - Physical Therapy will begin at some time following your surgery.
-Typically, started sometime after your 2 week post op appointment and may continue up to 3 months. - Driving- not recommended for up to 4 weeks post op with a repair unless otherwise instructed or if still taking Narcotic pain medication. - Work- one handed light clerical jobs can often be resumed in 1-2 weeks with no active use of the operative shoulder for 6 weeks post op.
+Typically, started sometime after your 2 week post op appointment. - Driving not recommended for up to 4 weeks post op with a repair unless otherwise instructed or if still taking Narcotic pain medication. - School- Students usually return to school within about a week after surgery. - Work- one handed light clerical jobs can often be resumed in 1-2 weeks with no active use of the operative shoulder for 6 weeks post op.
 Return to heavy or strenuous occupations may take several months.
 You will need to discuss returning to work with your doctor.